ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-invest-£100-000-in-new-wire-cable-cutting-machinery.md

         can improve efficiencies and become better technically equipped than we have ever been
       name: Gareth Balshaw, Managing Director
+  - type: full
+    full:
+      text: >-
+        We have boosted our plant machinery after investing £100,000 in a brand new Schleuniger fully automatic wire cutting & terminating machine.\

+        \

+        Adding to our fleet of wire & cable assembly machinery, this impressive investment will introduce efficiencies and create an additional 20% capacity to take on more work.\

+        \

+        Plant investment is an area the company is continually reviewing as part of our ambitious growth plans and we actively encourage staff to put forward ideas of areas to improve and spending suggestions.
+      title: ASL Invest £100,000 In New Wire & Cable Cutting Machinery
 seo:
   title: ASL Invest £100,000 In New Wire & Cable Cutting Machinery
   description: Assembly Solutions to have boosted their plant machinery after